 At the southern end, Buckingham Palace sits like a wide glittering jewel; the street then runs northwest, passing sights like Claridge House and St. James’s Park to end at Admiralty Arch.
 It’s another great street to walk down, especially as part of travel between the Palace and Trafalgar Square (just beyond the arch).

 Many of London’s famous streets connect or become one another – perhaps that’s why they’re all famous!
 So it goes for The Strand.
 It runs from Trafalgar Square near where The Mall (#12) ends, to Temple Bar, where it becomes Fleet Street (#7).

 “Strand” comes from the old English strond which means “river bank” – coincidentally, similar to the Norwegian strand which means “beach” – and runs along the historic bank of the River Thames.
 More recently in its history, the upper classes of British society lived along this street, which is why some famous 12th-17th century mansions still stand along this route.
 The Strand is also important from a literary standpoint, as the likes of Charles Dickens, Ralph Waldo Emerson, and Virginia Woolf all also lived in the area.

 13. Tottenham Court Road

-Last but certainly not least, Tottenham Court Road rounds out my list of famous London streets.
+Tottenham Court Road is another contestant on my list of famous London streets.
 It runs north-south from Leicester Square to Warren Street where it ends at the A501.
 Along the way, Tottenham Count Road passes and crosses other major streets, including Oxford Street (#8) and Shaftsbury Avenue (#10).
 You can find shops, restaurants, and bus stops along this major route.